 I’ll just come out and say it: after two decades of exploring this country, I’ve yet to see a wolf.
 I did spot a wolverine once in the remote tundra of northern Yukon, but a wolf?
 Canis lupus would rather have nothing to do with humans, and who can blame them?
 Bounties on their hides in Ontario and Quebec only ended in the early 1970’s!
 Hunters still kill hundreds of the country’s apex land predators in Canada every year, but wolves are increasingly protected and better managed by wildlife authorities.
 While the grey wolf roams ten provinces and all three territories, there are various sub-species depending on their range.
 They’ll hunt mammals in packs according to a strict social hierarchy, and despite their fearsome reputation, they are only successful about 15% of the time.
 Wolves often go hungry for days and eat up to 20% of their body weight in one go.
 These are all great facts to chew on, especially if you happen to come across a wolf print on the beach like I did on the West Coast Trail.
 Seeing an actual wolf in the Canadian wilderness, however, is like winning the lottery.
 If you do encounter an animal in its natural habitat, remember to maintain a respectful distance and follow safe, ethical and responsible wildlife guidelines.

-Robin Esrock is a renowned travel journalist and the bestselling author of the Great Canadian Bucket List.
+Robin Esrock is the bestselling author of The Great Canadian Bucket List.